-"a clinically significant psychiatric condition" means any Axis 1 disorder of mental health that attracts a diagnosis under DSM-IV-TR which is sufficient to warrant ongoing management, which may involve regular visits (for example, at least monthly), to a psychiatrist, clinical psychologist or general practitioner;
+"a clinically significant psychiatric condition" means any Axis I disorder of mental health that attracts a diagnosis under DSM-IV-TR which is sufficient to warrant ongoing management, which may involve regular visits (for example, at least monthly), to a psychiatrist, clinical psychologist or general practitioner;

+"a drug from a class of drug in Specified List 1" means:

+- (a) alpha-adrenoceptor agonists;

+- (b) amphetamines, including methamphetamine and 3,4methylenedioxymethamphetamine (ecstasy);

+- (c) anabolic-androgenic steroids;

+- (d) angiotensin converting enzyme (ACE) inhibitors;

+- (e) antiepileptics;

+- (f) atypical antipsychotics;

+- (g) benzodiazepines;

+- (h) centrally acting antihypertensives;

+- (i) corticosteroids, other than topical steroids;

+- (j) gonadotropin releasing agents;

+- (k) hallucinogens;

+- (l) interferons;

+- (m) opiate analgesics; or

+- (n) oral contraceptive agents;

+"a drug in Specified List 2" means:

+- (a) amantadine;

+- (b) clozapine;

+- (c) cocaine;

+- (d) depot medroxyprogesterone acetate;

+- (e) digoxin;

+- (f) fluphenazine;

+- (g) fluspirilene;

+- (h) hydralazine;

+- (i) interleukin-2;

+- (j) isocarboxazid;

+- (k) levodopa;

+- (l) marijuana;

+- (m) mefloquine;

+- (n) phencyclidine;

+- (o) reserpine;

+- (p) rimonabant; or

+- (q) thiazide;

+"a medical condition as specified" means an endocrine, cardiovascular, respiratory, metabolic, infectious, or neurological condition, that causes symptoms consistent with depression, as a direct physiological consequence of the condition;

-- "a significant other" means a person who has a close family bond or a close personal relationship and is important or influential in one's life; - "a sleep disorder" means a dyssomnia, a sleep disorder related to another mental disorder other than depressive disorder, a sleep disorder due to a general medical condition or substance-induced sleep disorder, as defined in DSM-IV-TR; - "an eyewitness" means a person who observes an incident first hand and can give direct evidence of it.
-This excludes a person exposed only to media coverage of the incident; - "chronic pain" means continuous or almost continuous pain, which may or may not be ameliorated by analgesic medication and which is of a level to cause interference with usual work or leisure activities or activities of daily living; - "death from depressive disorder" in relation to a person includes death from a terminal event or condition that was contributed to by the person's depressive disorder; - "DSM-IV-TR" means the American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision.
-Washington, DC, American Psychiatric Association, 2000. - "ICD-10-AM code" means a number assigned to a particular kind of injury or disease in The International Statistical Classification of Diseases and Related Health Problems, 10th revision, Australian Modification (ICD-10-AM), Fifth Edition, effective date of 1 July 2006, copyrighted by the National Centre for Classification in Health, Sydney, NSW, and having ISBN 1 86487 772 3;
+"a significant other" means a person who has a close family bond or a close personal relationship and is important or influential in one's life;

+"a sleep disorder" means a dyssomnia, a sleep disorder related to another mental disorder other than depressive disorder, a sleep disorder due to a general medical condition or substance-induced sleep disorder, as defined in DSM-IV-TR;

+"an eyewitness" means a person who observes an incident first hand and can give direct evidence of it.
+This excludes a person exposed only to media coverage of the incident;

+"chronic pain" means continuous or almost continuous pain, which may or may not be ameliorated by analgesic medication and which is of a level to cause interference with usual work or leisure activities or activities of daily living;

+"death from depressive disorder" in relation to a person includes death from a terminal event or condition that was contributed to by the person's depressive disorder;

+"DSM-IV-TR" means the American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision.
+Washington, DC, American Psychiatric Association, 2000.

+"ICD-10-AM code" means a number assigned to a particular kind of injury or disease in The International Statistical Classification of Diseases and Related Health Problems, 10th revision, Australian Modification (ICD-10-AM), Fifth Edition, effective date of 1 July 2006, copyrighted by the National Centre for Classification in Health, Sydney, NSW, and having ISBN 1 86487 772 3;

+"miscarriage" means the spontaneous or induced expulsion of the products of conception from the uterus before the foetus is viable;